Spanish BA

 Spanish Language Placement

 Students with proficiency and/or prior coursework in Spanish should consult the department for course placement.
-Students who have equivalent knowledge in Spanish may challenge intermediate-level language courses for credit by enrolling in the class and taking the challenge exam.
+Students who have equivalent knowledge in Spanish may challenge intermediate-level language courses for credit by enrolling in the course and taking the challenge exam.
 All students challenging a course must submit an official letter requesting to challenge the course to the department chair by the end of the second week of the semester.
 See Course Credit Policy for more information.

 Course | Title | Units |